ChuckM/rgb-larson-scanner/README.md

 ```

 To update the color of all 8 pixels, you first reset the controller and
 then you dump that buffer out of the port.
+To reset the controller you
+hold its `DATAIN` line low for 50uS (or more).
+After reset, the first
+LED will use 24 bits to set itself and then pass on all future bits, Etc.
+until the last LED is programmed.
+At which point any future bits will just
+get tossed to the wind until you reset the controller again.

-The result will be a WS2812
-command string to set the 8 pixels to the colors you set up.
+The result will be 8 pixels set to the colors you set up.

 ## So how long does it take?